lino-framework/book/docs/team/install/index.rst

 Setting up a Lino contributor environment
 =========================================

+We assume you have already :doc:`installed a developer environment
+</dev/install/index>` and that you now want to extend your it into a
+:term:`contributor environment`.

-We assume you have already :doc:`/dev/install/index` and that you decided to extend your developer environment into a :term:`contributor environment`.
-As a contributor you have a local clone of the Lino code repositories because you are going to do local modifications and submit pull requests.
+The main new thing is that as a contributor you have a local clone of the Lino code repositories because you are going to do local modifications and submit pull requests.
+Getlino does the tedious work of cloning and installing them into your virtualenv as editable (with `pip install -e`).

 Run getlino to clone Lino repositories
 ======================================